TC-FIAP-HOSPITAL/ms-login/README.md

   "state": "BL"
   }
   }
-- Result: Returns the updated user info.
+- Result: Returns the updated userDomain info.

 ### 8. [USER] Delete User
-- Endpoint: DELETE /users/:id
+- Endpoint: DELETE /userDomains/:id
 - Auth: Bearer token {{jwt_admin}}
-- Description: Admin deletes a user by UUID.
+- Description: Admin deletes a userDomain by UUID.
 - Body: Often not needed for DELETE (UUID is in path).
 - Result: 204 No Content if successful.